-In 2014, a major grant from the Foundation helped the State Fair improve the Lee & Rose Warner Coliseum, which was named in 2006.
-This prestigious building is now home to livestock, equine and trade shows, as well as other events.
+The Lee & Rose Warner Coliseum, which was named in 2006, is home to livestock, equine and trade shows, as well as other events.
 Lee F. Warner’s nephew, the late Donald McNeely, wanted to find a way to honor his uncle, who served on the Minnesota State Agricultural Society Board.
 Through a major gift, the Manitou Fund, formerly the Lee & Rose Warner Foundation, stepped forward to significantly improve the Warner Coliseum.
 Improvements have included replacing exterior windows, installing energy-efficient concourse lighting and adding technology.
-In 2014, the HVAC system was updated and the bowl of the Warner Coliseum is now heated, expanding its year-round use.
+The Manitou Fund has continued its commitment to the structure and in 2014, the HVAC system was updated and the bowl of the Warner Coliseum is now heated, expanding its year-round use.

 J.V.
 Bailey House